Muhammad-Yahya253/Muhammad-yahya253/README.md

 **🤖 AI Integrations**

-Intelligent features powered by GPT-5, Claude 3.5 Opus, and Gemini 3.1 Pro — from smart chatbots to agentic automation pipelines.
+Intelligent features powered by GPT-5.5, Claude 4.7, and Gemini 3.1 Pro — from smart chatbots to agentic automation pipelines.

 </td>
 </tr>